VidhiGoyal083/MemoryTimeline-Capstone/README.md

 Chronicle is a React-based memory timeline app inspired by a clean personal journal UI.
 Users can view memories in timeline or grid layout, filter by mood, search memories, and add/edit/delete memories.

-This project uses browser localStorage, so it does not need MongoDB or any backend.

 ## Features